duncanbradley/thesis/reproducibility.md

 ### Data, Code, and Dynamic Documents

 For each study, raw data is provided.
 The only pre-processing of this data was the essential removal of sensitive information (transparently documented in corresponding scripts).
 All subsequent processing, from data cleaning to data wrangling, is included in a Quarto dynamic document (Allaire, et al., 2022), which also includes all data analysis, visualisation, and accompanying text.
 Therefore, consistent with the principles of literate programming, textual descriptions are presented in conjunction with corresponding code (Sandve et al., 2013).

-The process of selecting appropriate statistical model specifications can be opaque, involving random effects, convergence issues, and additional parameters.
-In the interest of transparency, consistency, and statistical rigour, I use the *buildmer* package (Voeten, 2022) to automatically determine appropriate statistical model structures.
-This provides a reproducible account of the steps preceding identification of each statistical model employed in analysis, reducing human error and documenting a process as well as its outcome (Rule et al., 2019).
-As this package is available CRAN (Comprehensible R Archive Network), its source code is archived and transparent.

 ### Docker Containers